gfranko/amdclean/README.md

 __I am having a scope problem with all of the local module variables.
 What can I do?__

-- You can use the `globalObject` option to store all of your modules in a global object that uses the top-most function scope.
+- You can use the `globalObject` option to store all of your modules in a single global object that uses the top-most function scope.
+You can even name that global object whatever you prefer by using the `globalObjectName` option.

-## Liense
+## License

 Copyright (c) 2014 Greg Franko Licensed under the MIT license.